inspec/inspec/docs/dev/filtertable-usage.md

   end
 ```

+### The eval context of a where block is an anonymous Struct class

+You can't get to the resource or the table from there.
+(It's the Entry Struct type).

 ### You can in fact filter for `nil` values

 ### There is no obvious accessor for the Table instance

-You can in fact get the FilterTable::Table instance byt calling `where` with no args.
+You can in fact get the FilterTable::Table instance by calling `where` with no args.
 But that is not obvious.

 ### There is no way to get the FilterTable::Factory object used to configure the resource